 Zynex (ZYXI) Receives a Buy from B.Riley FBR

-In a report issued on January 2, Marc Wiesenberger from B.Riley FBR maintained a Buy rating on Zynex (ZYXI), with a price target of $12.00.
-The company’s shares closed last Monday at $8.35.
+In a report released yesterday, Marc Wiesenberger from B.Riley FBR reiterated a Buy rating on Zynex (ZYXI), with a price target of $12.00.
+The company’s shares closed last Monday at $9.77.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Zynex with a $12.00 average price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Zynex with a $12.00 average price target, which is a 30.4% upside from current levels.
+In a report released today, H.C.
+Wainwright also reiterated a Buy rating on the stock with a $12.00 price target.

 See today’s analyst top recommended stocks >>